pittaharika/pittaharika/README.md

 ## 👩‍💻 About Me

 Hi!
-I'm **Harika Pitta**, a passionate and enthusiastic MERN stack developer who enjoys building efficient and user-friendly web applications.
+I'm **Harika Pitta**, a passionate and enthusiastic full stack developer who enjoys building efficient and user-friendly web applications.

-I'm currently working on real-world MERN stack projects and love integrating AI and IoT concepts to make solutions smarter and more impactful.
+I'm currently exploring the MERN stack and building real-world projects to strengthen my skills and create impactful web applications.

 I'm eager to connect with **like-minded developers**, **collaborate on open-source**, and **contribute meaningfully** to tech communities.

 ---